Indochine (film): Plot

-The story is narrated by Éliane Devries, a woman born to French parents in colonial Indochina, and is told through flashbacks.
-In 1930, Éliane runs her and her widowed father's large rubber plantation with many indentured laborers, whom she casually refers to as her coolies, and divides her days between her homes at the plantation and outside Saigon.
-She is also the adoptive mother of Camille, whose birth parents were friends of Éliane's and members of the Nguyễn dynasty.
-Guy Asselin, the head of the French security services in Indochina, courts Éliane, but she rejects him and raises Camille alone giving her the education of a privileged European through her teens.
+In 1930, Éliane Devries, a woman born to French parents in colonial Indochina, runs her and her widowed father's rubber plantation with indentured laborers.
+She is the adoptive mother of Camille, a teenaged girl whose birth parents were friends of Éliane's and members of the Nguyễn dynasty.

-Éliane meets a young French Navy lieutenant, Jean-Baptiste Le Guen, when they bid on the same painting at an auction.
-She is flustered when he challenges her publicly and surprised when he turns up at her plantation days later, searching for a boy whose sampan he set ablaze on suspicion of opium smuggling. Éliane and Jean-Baptiste begin a torrid affair.
+Éliane meets young French Navy lieutenant Jean-Baptiste Le Guen when they bid on the same painting at an auction.
+He challenges her publicly and, days later, turns up at her plantation searching for a boy whose sampan he set ablaze on suspicion of opium smuggling. Éliane and Jean-Baptiste begin an affair.

-Camille meets Jean-Baptiste by chance one day when he rescues her from a terrorist attack.
-Believing him to have saved her life, Camille falls in love with Jean-Baptiste at first sight, while Jean-Baptiste has no inkling of Camille's relation to Éliane.
-When Éliane learns of Camille's love for Jean-Baptiste, she uses her connections with high-ranking Navy officials to get Jean-Baptiste transferred to Haiphong.
-Jean-Baptiste angrily confronts Éliane about his transfer during a Christmas party at her home, resulting in a heated argument where he slaps her in front of his fellow officers.
-For his transgression, Jean-Baptiste is sent to the notorious Dragon Islet (Hòn Rồng), a remote French military base in northern Indochina.
+Camille meets Jean-Baptiste by chance when, one day, he rescues her from a prisoner escape attempt.
+She falls in love with him.
+After learning of this, Éliane uses her connections with high-ranking Navy officials to get Jean-Baptiste transferred to Haiphong.
+He confronts Éliane about this during a Christmas party, and in the ensuing argument, slaps her in front of his fellow officers.
+For this, he is sent to Dragon Islet (Hòn Rồng), a remote French military base in northern Indochina.

 Éliane allows Camille to become engaged to Thanh, a pro-Communist Vietnamese boy expelled as a student from France because of his support for the 1930 Yên Bái mutiny.
 A sympathetic Thanh allows Camille to search for Jean-Baptiste up north.
-Camille travels on foot and eventually makes it to Dragon Islet, where she and a Vietnamese family she travels with are imprisoned alongside other laborers.
-When Camille comes across the sight of her traveling companions brutally tortured and murdered by French officers, she attacks a French officer and shoots him in the struggle.
-Jean-Baptiste defies his superiors to protect Camille in the ensuing firefight, and the two set sail and escape Dragon Islet as outlaws.
+Traveling on foot, Camille reaches Dragon Islet and is imprisoned along with a Vietnamese family she travels with and other laborers.
+After seeing French officers torture and murder her traveling companions, she attacks an officer and shoots him in the struggle.
+Jean-Baptiste defies his superiors to protect Camille in the ensuing firefight, and the two flee.

-After spending several days adrift in the Gulf of Tonkin, Camille and Jean-Baptiste reach land and are taken in by a Communist theater troupe, who offers the couple refuge in a secluded valley.
-After several months, Camille has become pregnant with Jean-Baptiste's child, but they are told they must vacate the valley out of safety.
-Thanh, now a high-ranking Communist operative, arranges for the theater troupe to smuggle the lovers into China.
+After spending days adrift in the Gulf of Tonkin, Camille and Jean-Baptiste reach land and are taken in by a Communist theater troupe, who offers them refuge in a secluded valley.
+Months later, Camille is pregnant with Jean-Baptiste's child, but they must vacate the valley out of safety.
+Thanh, now a high-ranking Communist operative, arranges for the troupe to smuggle the lovers into China.